-Furoshiki is a traditional Japanese method of using a single piece of fabric to wrap gifts and to carry essentials.
+Furoshiki wrapping is a traditional Japanese method of using a single piece of fabric to wrap gifts and to carry essentials.
 It has become increasingly popular around the world, for its versatility and eco-friendly nature.
 Furoshiki has since transformed the art of gift-giving making it more personal and special.

 The History of Furoshiki

 Furoshiki translates to “bath (furo) and spread (shiki)”.
 The term originally dates back to Nara period in the 8th century.
 People during these times would go to their local bathhouses to wash, relax and socialize.
 They would wrap their clothes in the fabric to avoid mistaking with other people’s.
 Additionally, Furoshiki was also intended to wrap and protect treasures found in Japanese temples, especially during transportation.
 In 2006, Furoshiki was widely promoted in Japan to increase environmental awareness and reduce the use of plastic.
 Today, it is commonly used by Japanese school children to carry bento boxes and by gift-givers around the world as a sustainable way to wrap gifts.

 Make sure to use a square fabric that is thick enough to hold the weight of the gift.
 Common square sizes are 17 x 17" (45 x 45 cm) and 28 x 28" (70 x 70 cm).

 1. Place your gift box diagonally in the center of the flat laying square fabric.